heitormegale/Chromaesthesia/README.md

 ### Reverse Translation

 In order for us to understand sound translation better, we have decided to try to reverse the sound algorithm, in order to create images for some simple melodies.
-We did this using the same translation formula, but going this time from frequency to Hue.
+We did this using the same translation formula, but this time translating frequency to a Hue Value.
+In order to simplify our image creation, we have decided to let saturation and value be constantly 100%.

 One limitation of this method is the fact that we could only translate songs that span over one octave.
 Since our melody algorithm does not allow for complex rhythms, we have decided to go for songs, with relatively uniform sound.
 We have decided to use Beethoven's Ode to Joy.
 Thus, by reversing the algorithms and scanning the resulting image, we were able to produce the following audio:

 ![Odeofjoy](demos/Odeofjoy.wav)